-The Commission, under the Voluntary Pension System Rules 2005, may measure performance of Pension Fund Manager by using

-Commission where the investment return are found to be consistently below the specified benchmark, as measured on a three years rolling average basis.
+The Commission, under the Voluntary Pension System Rules 2005, shall measure performance of Pension Fund Manager by using specified benchmark to take corrective measures for Voluntary Pension Schemes as may be considered necessary by the Commission where the investment return are found to be consistently below the specified benchmark, as measured on a three years rolling average basis.

-For this purpose, the index (to be developed) of the weighted average investment return of all sub-funds for all Pension Fund Managers shall be calculated by the Commission within ninety days of the end of each financial year.
+For this purpose, the index of the weighted average investment return of all sub-funds for all Pension Fund Managers shall be calculated by the Commission within ninety days of the end of each financial year.